 Stora Enso is committed to respecting human rights throughout its operations and in all its relationships.
-Human rights in this context include, at a minimum, those rights set out in the International Bill of Rights1, the core labour rights conventions of the International Labor Organization (ILO), and international agreements on the rights of vulnerable groups2.
+Human rights in this context include, at a minimum, those rights set out in the International Bill of Rights, the core labour rights conventions of the International Labor Organization (ILO), and international agreements on the rights of vulnerable groups.
 We also observe the human rights-related principles of the UN Global Compact, relevant Children's Rights and Business Principles, and the OECD's Guidelines for Multinational Enterprises.

 Stora Enso complies with all applicable local, national, and international laws, regulations, and voluntary commitments wherever we do business.
-New legislation on human rights due diligence by companies is being explored and developed in numerous countries and on a regional and global level.
 Stora Enso supports human rights regulation that puts companies on an equal standing and helps to ensure that rightsholders are treated with decency and respect.

 Compiling with laws and regulations is only the starting point for Stora Enso.
 With our company values - Lead and Do What's Right - we endeavor to set the example.
-The Stora Enso Code is a guideline for all our employees that explains our approach to ethical business practices, human and labour rights, as well as environmental values.
+Stora Enso's code of conduct - the Stora Enso Code - is a guideline for all our employees that explains our approach to ethical business practices, human and labour rights, as well as environmental values.
 The Code guides Stora Enso's work and is applied wherever we operate.

-2 We take human rights into account across our operations from investment decisions onwards, paying special attention to vulnerable groups, and encourage our partners to do the same.
+We take human rights into account across our operations from investment decisions onwards, paying special attention to vulnerable groups, and encourage our partners to do the same.